Naturalness and the Status of Supersymmetry: EXPERIMENTAL CONSTRAINTS

 \subsection{The Higgs Boson}

 The Higgs boson, or at least an eerily similar particle, has been discovered at the LHC~\cite{:2012gk,:2012gu}.
 Constraints on the Higgs boson mass and the signal strength in the $h \to \gamma \gamma$ and $h \to ZZ^* \to 4l$ channels are shown in \figref{higgsmass}.
-At present there are slight discrepancies: the number of events in the $\gamma \gamma$ channel is slightly above standard model expectations at both ATLAS and CMS, and the $\gamma \gamma$ mass is larger than the $ZZ^*$ mass at ATLAS, while the opposite is true at CMS.
-None of these is currently of great significance, but future data may become very interesting if the central values of these measurements persist.
+Early hints of slight inconsistencies between the mass measurements and signal strengths in various channels have now largely disappeared.
+At ATLAS, the $\gamma \gamma$ mass is slightly larger than the $ZZ^*$ mass, and both signal strengths are slightly above SM expectations.
+None of these discrepancies is significant, however, and the results of the two experiments are also quite consistent, as evident in \figref{higgsmass}.

-At present, however, the most pressing concern for supersymmetry is simply the Higgs boson mass.
+At present, the most pressing concern for supersymmetry is simply the Higgs boson mass.
 In the MSSM the Higgs boson is generically light, since the quartic coupling in the scalar potential is determined by the electroweak gauge couplings.
 Indeed, the tree level value $m_h({\text{tree}})= m_Z | \cos 2 \beta |$ cannot exceed the $Z$ boson mass.
 However, the Higgs mass may be raised significantly by radiative corrections~\cite{Okada:1990vk,Haber:1990aw,Ellis:1990nz}.
 For moderate to large $\tan\beta$, a 2-loop expression for the Higgs mass is~\cite{Carena:1995wu,Carena:2000dp}

 where $v \simeq 246~\gev$, $M_S \equiv \sqrt{m_{\tilde{t}_1} m_{\tilde{t}_2}}$, $X_t \equiv A_t - \mu \cot\beta$ parameterizes the stop left-right mixing, and $\alpha_s \approx 0.12$.
 Several codes incorporate 2-loop~\cite{Heinemeyer:1998yj,Allanach:2001kg,Djouadi:2002ze}, or even 3-loop~\cite{Harlander:2008ju,Kant:2010tf}, corrections.